-A comparative analysis of sectoral BC and NO_x emissions from the different emission inventories considered in Figure 6 is performed, which provides further information on the differences between the inventories.
-For this comparison, we use the year 2010 which is the most recent common year for these inventories.
-The Fugitive sector in CEDS and EDGARv4.3 inventories mainly consists of flaring emissions; in the ECLIPSEv5a and CEDS{GBD}.

-- 365{MAPS} inventory, fugitive emissions are included in the energy sector.
+A comparative analysis of sectoral BC and NO_x emissions from the different emission inventories considered in

+Fig. 6 is performed, which provides further information on the differences between the inventories.
+For this comparison, we use the year 2010, which is the most recent common year for these inventories.
+The fugitive sector in CEDS and EDGARv4.3 inventories mainly consists of flaring emissions; in the ECLIPSEv5a and CEDS{GBD-MAPS} inventory, fugitive emissions are included in the energy sector.
 Figure 7 shows the relative contribution from each sector to BC and NO_x emissions in 2010 for the DACCIWA inventory and the four global inventories.
 While large disparities exist between the inventories, it is clear that the residential sector is the highest contributor to BC emissions in all the inventories.
 The main differences in BC emissions are largely due to the residential and waste sectors.
-The contribution of emissions from the waste sector varies greatly among the inventories (35%, 7%, 5% - and 1% for DACCIWA, CEDS, CEDS{GBD-MAPS} and EDGARv4.3, respectively).
+The contribution of emissions from the waste sector varies greatly among the inventories (35%, 7%, 5% and 1% for DAC-CIWA, CEDS, CEDS{GBD-MAPS} and EDGARv4.3, respectively).
 It should be noted that ECLIPSEv5a does not consider a waste sector.
-The traffic and energy sectors are the largest emitters of NO_x for both the CEDS (31% and 27%, respectively), CEDS{GBD-MAPS} (18% and 38%, respectively) and EDGARv4.3 (34% and 32%, respectively) inventories.
-In the DACCIWA inventory, the contribution from the energy sector (28%) is slightly larger than from the traffic sector (25%). - We also compared OC and SO2 emission trends from our inventory and the four global inventories, as shown in Figure S1.
-The DACCIWA inventory shows the highest value for OC emissions.
-This is mainly due to the value of the OC emission factor used for domestic fires (Keita et al., 2018), which is higher than previous values found in the literature based on measurements from other regions of the world with different wood species.
-In contrast to OC, SO2 emissions from DACCIWA have the lowest values compared to other inventories.
-This could be due to differences in activity database and to the EF used for NO_x and BC emissions. - Finally, Liousse et al. (2014) have estimated the emissions of BC and OC in 2005 and 2030, using different scenarios.
-The authors defined the REF scenario as the state of the world for "business and technical change as usual" conditions, driven solely by basic economics.
-Another scenario has been proposed (called CCC), where the introduction of carbon penalties and African specific regulations are implemented to achieve a large reduction - 385 in emissions from incomplete combustion.
-These values are shown by the dots in Figure S2 for the REF and CCC scenarios.
-We have linearly extrapolated the DACCIWA emissions for these two species, as shown by the plain lines in Figure S2.
-Our estimates for BC and OC are higher than the best-case scenario values and lower than the worse scenario values of Liousse et al. (2014).
-However, OC values are being much closer to the worse scenario and BC values closer to the best-case scenario.
-These results demonstrate that emission mitigation measures need to be implemented urgently in Africa in order to avoid such elevated emissions in 2030.
+The traffic and energy sectors are the largest emitters of NO_x for both the CEDS (31 % and 27 %, respectively), CEDS{GBD-MAPS} (18 % and 38 %, respectively) and EDGARv4.3 (34 % and 32 %, respectively) inventories.
+In the DACCIWA inventory, the contribution from the energy sector (28%) is slightly larger than from the traffic sector (25%).

+S. Keita et al.: African anthropogenic emissions inventory for gases and particles from 1990 to 2015